-The Planning Proposal is entirely consistent with the 2036 Plan and delivers on the vision for St Leonards centre.
+The amended planning proposal is entirely consistent with the 2036 Plan and delivers on the vision for St Leonards centre.
 The built form complies with the desired future character and built form principles identified for the site, specifically the 20:1 FSR, 42 storey building height, and building setback parameters.